Peppol IDs – What are they and how can I create one?

 - Document receiving capabilities

 Pertaining to the last point, you may not be sure if your transacting partner has the ability to receive the document type you wish to send.
-Luckily, you can verify this information quickly and easily by calling Galaxy Gateway’s Participant Lookup API from within your internal workflow.
+Luckily, you can verify this information quickly and easily by calling Tickstar’s Participant Lookup API from within your internal workflow.
 With our API, you have the ability to look up multiple participants, and get the response in your preferred format, JSON or XML.

 How do I get a Peppol ID?